Sleachga/EmpireIO/README.md

 * Regular units can be made with food
 * Military units can be made with food + gold and will damage/kill to enemy units in the same tile
-* Worker units can be made with food + wood and can mine more efficiently than regular units
+* Worker units can be made with food + wood + stone and can mine more efficiently than regular units

 Game is in-progress but map system and unit creation is working.
 I'm Currently working on pop-up menu to create units and mini-map.